mcdulltii/Resume/resume.md

 ## Projects

+### <span>Badminton AI</span> <span>Jun 2023 -- Present</span>

+ - Stereo calibration of cameras to take photos of incoming shuttlecocks
+ - Object detection model to retrieve position from stereo images
+ - Uses (Robot Operating System) ROS 2 to communicate with badminton robot, to predict and move to the shuttlecock's landing position to receive it

-### <span>Mobile Doctor</span> <span>Jan 2024 -- Present</span>
+### <span>Mobile Doctor</span> <span>Jan 2024 -- Apr 2024</span>

  - Uses Huggingface transformers to train and infer medical-related questions and answers
  - Mobile virtual reality frontend to interact with users on their medical-related prompts

-### <span>Sketch AI</span> <span>Sep 2023 -- Present</span>
+### <span>Sketch AI</span> <span>Sep 2023 -- Apr 2024</span>

  - Uses YOLOv8 object detection model to train and detect shapes and texts within handwritten diagrams
  - Optical Character Recognition to transcribe text from diagram images
  - Visualize detected shapes and texts digitally within a DrawIO frontend

-### <span>Badminton AI</span> <span>Jun 2023 -- Present</span>

- - Stereo calibration of cameras to take photos of incoming shuttlecocks
- - Object detection model to retrieve position from stereo images
- - Uses (Robot Operating System) ROS 2 to communicate with badminton robot, to predict and move to the shuttlecock's landing position to receive it

 ### <span>SourceSync</span> <span>Aug 2022 -- Apr 2023</span>